profimedica/AJP-Templates/index.md

 ===========!
 ```

-For each word in Greetings a new line will be generate resulting in:
+For each word in Greetings a new line will be generated resulting in:

 ```
 Hello World!